-Inspiration for her Native American portraits come from an interest in her family’s Cherokee ancestry and the hardships they endured during the 1800’s.
+Inspiration for her Native American portraits come from an interest in her family’s Cherokee ancestry.

 “Each person I draw begins like an exciting new adventure.
 I find it intriguing that people can share similar features, but no two look exactly alike.
 I enjoy getting to know their faces and contemplate the life they led.”